dresdner353/energyutils/windows_workflow/README.txt

-Steps to get your ESB report generating:
+Steps to get your ESB report generating on Microsoft Windows:

 * Install Python3
 ----------------------------------------------------------------------------